Mary Kenneth Keller

 Mary Kenneth Keller, B.V.M.
 (December 17, 1913 – January 10, 1985) was an American Catholic religious sister, educator and pioneer in computer science.
-She was the first person to earn a Ph.D. in computer science in the United States.
+She was one of the first people, and the first woman to earn a Ph.D. in computer science in the United States.
 Keller and Irving C. Tang were the first two recipients of computer science doctorates (Keller's Ph.D. and Tang's D.Sc. were awarded on the same day).

 Career

-Keller was born in Cleveland, Ohio, on December 17, 1913, to John Adam Keller and Catherine Josephine (née Sullivan) Keller.
+Keller, named Evelyn Marie Keller at birth, was born in Cleveland, Ohio, on December 17, 1913, to John Adam Keller and Catherine Josephine (née Sullivan) Keller.
 She entered the Sisters of Charity of the Blessed Virgin Mary in 1932 and took her vows with that religious congregation in 1940.
 She completed both her B.S.
 (Bachelor of Science) in Mathematics in 1943 and her M.S.
 (Master of Science) in Mathematics and Physics in 1953 from DePaul University in Chicago.
 Keller earned her Ph.D.
 (Doctor of Philosophy) from the University of Wisconsin–Madison in 1965.
-Her dissertation, Inductive Inference on Computer Generated Patterns, focused on "constructing algorithms that performed analytic differentiation on algebraic expression, written in CDC FORTRAN 63."
+Her dissertation, "Inductive Inference on Computer Generated Patterns", focused on "constructing algorithms that performed analytic differentiation on algebraic expression, written in CDC FORTRAN 63."

-Throughout Keller's graduate studies, she was affiliated with various institutions including the University of Michigan, Purdue, and Dartmouth.
-Many sources claim that Keller began working at the National Science Foundation workshop in 1958 in the computer science center at Dartmouth College, a male-only institution at the time, where she participated in the implementation of the first DTSS BASIC kernel for the language, working under John G. Kemeny and Thomas E. Kurtz along with about a dozen other students.
-But this cannot be correct since Dartmouth did not acquire its first computer until 1959.
-Keller in fact was at Dartmouth sometime in 1961 when Dartmouth ALGOL 30 was being developed and used in undergraduate education.